el-ffeino/Nettle/README.md

 # Support
 btc, monero, usdt/c, kofi or something
 hook me up with a job ezzzzzzzzzzz 🤪🤪
-also would be nice if the app had a logo/icon o_O
+also would be nice if the app had a logo/icon (NETTLE PLANT ITSELF!!!!) o_O